dahlke/terrasnek/CONTRIBUTING.md

 from the API currently.
 That user's username and email must match those provided in your `secrets.tfe.sh` file._

+_NOTE: In order to test Drift Detection, or any other assessments, it is required that they are enabled across all workspaces in the test organization.
+TODO: add any other detail here._

 #### Building Test Data

 ```bash